CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Basically, a distinction can be made between identifiers for users and administrators.
 Only administrators manage the IT systems, while normal user IDs only have the rights to perform their work-specific tasks.
 Normal user IDs may not have administration rights to protect the operating system and client configuration from accidental, negligent or intentional modification by the user.

-If users only need to perform certain administrative tasks, it is often not necessary to give them all rights associated with their own login, or even system administrator rights.
+If users only need to perform certain administrative tasks, it is often not necessary to give them all rights associated with their own login or even system administrator rights.
 Examples include certain routine system administration activities, such as creating backups or setting up a new user menu-driven with a program, or activities that require a user to have only a single application program.
 In particular for temporary staff and external service providers, care should be taken that they only use the services and only access the data they actually need.
 When their activity is over, their accounts should be disabled and all access permissions removed.

 For these users, a limited user environment should be created.
 For example, it can be implemented under Unix with a restricted shell (rsh) and a restriction of the access paths with the Unix command chroot.
 Another possibility is to run individual application programs, such as web browsers, in the so-called kiosk mode, so that there is only limited access.